2022-2026 Term of Council

 ii.
 Conduct research to help inform environmental programs, outreach campaigns, by-laws, etc. that support the Grow Green Environmental Master Plan;

 iii.
-Participate in strategic planning policy studies that relate to environmental
+Participate in strategic planning policy studies that relate to environmental sustainability; and

 iv.
 Present to Council regarding environmental matters.